Explore health content from A to Z.

-The heart is divided into four chambers.
-The two upper chambers are called atria and the two lower chambers are called ventricles.
-The heart contains four valves.
+The heart is divided into 4 chambers.
+The 2 upper chambers are called atria and the 2 lower chambers are called ventricles.
+The heart contains 4 valves.
 The valves open and close to keep blood flowing forward through the heart.
 The aortic valve is located between the left ventricle and the aorta.
 It has three leaflets that open and close to allow blood through.
 It controls the flow of blood from the heart to the rest of the body (except for the lungs).
 Aortic stenosis (AS) occurs when this valve doesn’t open all the way.
 It can also occur when the area above or below the valve is too narrow.
 As a result, blood flow from the heart to the rest of the body is obstructed (blocked).
-This condition can lead to certain heart problems over time.
-But it can often be treated.
+Untreated, this condition can lead to certain heart problems over time.
+But good treatments are usually available.

 AS can be described as:

 Supravalvar, when obstruction occurs above the valve (the aorta may be too narrow).